 “But I’ll come by tomorrow if I can and make sure you’re not dead, all right?”

-This had been spoken in such an odd tone… as if Sano had been anxious to reassure him.
+This had been spoken in such an odd tone… as if Sano had been more than a little anxious to reassure him.
 What had Saitou said or otherwise indicated to have prompted that?
 He simply couldn’t recall.
 And then…

 Then Sano had kissed him.
 Right in front of the doctor and god knew who else.

-Saitou sighed, rolling his eyes, but found he was also wearing a small smile.
+Saitou sighed, rolling his eyes, but found he also wore a small smile.
 It was an inevitable result of being helpless in Sano’s hands… and conceivably an inevitable result of involvement with Sano in general.
 He might as well get used to it.

 The effort of remembering had tired him, so he closed his eyes and drifted again, musing vaguely, speculatively, and not entirely unpleasantly about the future.